History of the Jews in Leeds: Businesses

 Leeds had long been a centre of the wool trade.
 The first Jew in the Leeds mass wholesale tailoring business was Herman Friend around 1856.
 Large numbers of men and women were employed in back-room cutting and sewing, but not in the factory sector.
 In the 1930s, Jewish factories employed refugees from Europe.
 Jewish refugees also founded a law firm in Leeds in 1930.

 Anti-Semitism

 Mocking Jews in their sabbath clothes was once common-place in Leeds; and some town cafes refused to serve them.
 Violence culminated in the infamous riots of 1917 in the Leylands, destroying property and looting shops.
 Job discrimination was one reason Jews changed their names.
 Later, they found it almost impossible to join local golf clubs, so in 1923, they set up their own.
 Antisemitism continued in Leeds during the 1930s as refugees from Nazism arrived.
 Mosley's fascists marched in Leeds in 1936 leading to the Battle of Holbeck Moor.
+Zechariah Deutch, a rabbi and chaplain at the University of Leeds, flew out to israel in late 2023 to join the IDF.
+When he returned, he received death threats and police recommended to him that he go into hiding.
+The university issued a statement condemning the alleged threats.